 The Asian Handicap system is there to give each team an equal chance of winning by giving the supposed weaker of the two a head start be it one goal or more.
 The result is that any given Bet is generally priced at in and around even money.

 While the odds are not as big as backing a team to win minus one goal in a traditional handicap.
 The great thing about the Asian Handicap is that, by its very nature, there cannot be a draw.
 Should your selected team end up level despite a plus or minus handicap, the stake is refunded as it would be in a “draw no bet” situation.
 In Asian Handicap betting, this is known as a “push”.

-Asian Handicaps range from an advantage of ¼ of a goal to three and, rarely, more goals.
+Asian Handicap explained range from an advantage of ¼ of a goal to three and, rarely, more goals.
 The most popular markets are for whole goal handicaps of 0 and 1.
 Which are equivalent to traditional handicap markets with the bonus of having the stakes refunded if your selection fails to win with or without the selected handicap.
 Half-goal handicaps are also very popular as a draw is impossible and the chances of winning are better than those in the whole goal markets.

 One Goal Handicap

 Selecting a team to win either -1 or +1 goal is quite a common bet for regular football backers.
-But the Asian Handicap has the bonus of refunding the stakes if the selection fails to beat the handicap.
-So the odds are shorter than standard handicap markets but the safety net of receiving the stake money back is often worth the lower price.
+But the Asian Handicap markets has the bonus of refunding the stakes if the selection fails to beat the handicap.
+So the asian handicap odds are shorter than standard handicap markets but the safety net of receiving the stake money back is often worth the lower price.

 Half Goal Handicap

 Since no team can score half a goal, there can never be a draw (or “push”) in any match.
 Backing a team to win with a handicap of 0.5 will pay off if the selected team wins or if the actual game finishes as a draw.
 Again, the odds are lower but the chances of winning are now two out of three.